demisto/content-docs/docs/welcome.md

 title: Welcome
 ---

-Welcome to the Cortex XSOAR Developer Hub and thank you for your interest!
-Here you will find a lot of information on how to develop content in Cortex XSOAR.
-If you see something missing or errors, please let us know by using the `Report an issue` button at the bottom of each page.
+Welcome to the Cortex XSOAR Developer Hub!
+You'll be able find a lot of information on how to develop content in Cortex XSOAR.
+If you see something missing or have any comments, please let us know by using the `Report an issue` button at the bottom of each page.
 We value your contribution and we strive to give you a great developer experience.

 ## About Cortex XSOAR